Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$: Data Analysis

 \subsection{Background Estimation and Subtraction}

 From Figure \ref{elasticplots}, two qualitative features of the data are obvious.
 First, the non-elastic background before applying two-body correlation cuts is substantial.
-Second, examination of the $\Delta x$ and $\Delta y$ spectra before and after applying the $\delta p$ cut reveals that the $\delta p$ cut provides significant additional background suppression power relative to $\Delta x$ and $\Delta y$ cuts alone, with minimal reduction of the elastic peak strength, implying that the residual tails of the $\delta p$ spectrum after calorimeter cuts are dominated by background.
+Second, examination of the $\Delta x$ and $\Delta y$ spectra before and after applying the $\delta p$ cut reveals that the $\delta p$ cut provides significant additional background suppression power relative to $\Delta x$ and $\Delta y$ cuts alone, with minimal reduction of the elastic peak strength, implying that events outside the $\delta p$ cut are background-dominated, even after calorimeter cuts.

 As alluded to in sections \ref{subsec:hallccomp} and \ref{section:elasticeventselection}, the non-elastic background for the measurements using a calorimeter for electron detection consists predominantly of two reactions, quasi-elastic Al($e,e'p$) scattering in the cryocell entrance and exit windows, and $\pi^0$ production initiated by the flux of real Bremsstrahlung photons radiated along the target material (photoproduction) as well as virtual photons present in the electron beam independent of target thickness (electroproduction).
 Due to the kinematic acceptance of the experiment and the $Q^2$ dependence of the respective cross sections, the contribution of $\pi^0 p$ electroproduction is mostly limited to ``quasi-real'' photons; i.e., $Q^2 \approx 0$, and is practically indistinguishable from real photoproduction.
 By detecting both scattered particles in coincidence, the two-body $ep \rightarrow ep$ kinematics are overdetermined, providing for a clean selection of elastic events and a direct determination of the remaining background from the data, with no external inputs, using the sideband-fitting method described in section \ref{subsubsec:sideband} below.
 The main disadvantage of this approach to background estimation is that it makes no reference to the underlying physics of the signal and background.
 For this reason, a Monte Carlo simulation of the experiment was carried out to confirm the conclusions regarding backgrounds obtained directly from the data.
+However, the results of the simulation were not used in any way as input to the final analysis.